15 Top-Rated Things to Do in Rockaway Beach, OR

 The best time for whale watching in Rockaway Beach is late December into late January, and March through May.
 Higher vantage points tend to yield better views.
 Places on either side of Rockaway Beach, like Neahkahnie Mountain and Cape Meares offer this kind of elevation.

 Whales are also spotted from the beach in areas like the Barview Jetty and Bayocean Spit.
 It helps to know what to look for, including the telltale spouts.
-Binoculars also lend help in this endeavor.
+Binoculars or a zoom lens also help in this endeavor.

 For a better chance of seeing these massive mammals, Garibaldi Charters offers a two-hour trip with a knowledgeable guide.
 Garibaldi Charters also specializes in fishing excursions.